 Before you begin crafting a personalised marketing strategy, remember to:

 Build A Buyer Persona

-Possessing a clear idea of what your ideal customer looks like makes your marketing economical and gives you an unfair advantage over your competitors.
+Possessing a clear idea of your ideal customer makes your marketing economical and gives you an unfair advantage over your competitors.

 How, you ask?